stablekernel/aqueduct/doc/db/header.md

 Each property in a persistent type maps to a column in a table.
 In this example, we are declaring that there is a table named *_User* and it has two columns, an integer primary key named `id` and a text column named `name`.
 You won't use instances of this class in your code, it simply provides the mapping information between your code and a database.

-Instead, your application code will use instances of the model type.
+Instead, your application code will use instances of the model type to manipulate and view persistent data.
 The model type provides the functionality for doing useful things in your application with a model object, like writing the model object to an HTTP response body.
 An model type must extend `Model<PersistentType>` as well as implement the interface its `PersistentType`.
 Here is the corresponding model type for `_User`:

 ```dart
 class User extends Model<_User> implements _User {